OpheliaKhomo/Power-BI---Financial-Performance-Dashboard/README.md

 -Line Graphs for monthly sales trend tracking
 -Table with the top 3 products per segment based on the units sold -Clustered bar chart for Sales by Country

-You can download the Power BI file [Drowsly Performance](Power-BI---Financial-Performance-Dashboard/Drowsly Performance.pbix).